y95847frank/Judge/judgeme/README.md

 #### Celery
 1. Use `pip install celery` to install celery.
-2. Use `celery -A tasks worker --loglevel=info` to start celery.
+2. Use `celery -A tasks worker --loglevel=info --logfile=celery_log.log` to start celery.

 ## Build server
 ```